 Broadway between 35th and 36th Streets

-Shop Midtown's only open-air Farmers Market on Tuesdays, Wednesdays, and Fridays from May 2 to October 31, 2014.
-Find local produce, organic goods, fresh-cut flowers, crafts, and more.
-The perfect destination to pick up fresh ingredients for cooking, or ready-made treats during lunch.
-The market is managed by Bensidoun, the world's premiere operator of French style markets.
+Shop Midtown's first open-air Farmers Market for local produce, organic goods, fresh-cut flowers, and more.
+The perfect destination to pick up fresh ingredients for cooking, or ready-made treats for lunch.
+Open through October 30, the market is managed by Bensidoun, the world's premiere operator of French style markets.
 Rain or shine.

 Email us if you are interested in becoming a vendor.